JohnKearney1/KomponentTS/README.md

-# Komponent - React Component Library
+# KomponentTS - React Component Library

 ![`version: a-1.0.0`](./src/assets/img/screenshot.png)

-Komponent is my lightweight, flexible component library for React.
+KomponentTS is my lightweight, flexible component library for React.
 It is designed to be a very unique library with hyperconsistent styling for a "plug and play" solution for applications I build.
 It is built to be re-styled if neccesary, but the goal is to have a library that is pre-styled for general light and dark mode applications with a focus on accessibility and usability.

 This library is still in development (very much a WIP).
 As such, there is no build.
 To develop, see usage instructions below.